TV and Cinema Productions

 TRAVEL PLANNING TIPS

 - Work backwards: Identify the advance time you need for all aspects.
-Start to adding other important production deadlines.
+Start adding other important production deadlines.
 Then lock deadlines for hiring of talent and crew.
-If vaccinations need to ba administered a month before traveling, make sure everyone is hired 4 weeks before principal photography.
+If vaccinations need to be administered a month before traveling, make sure everyone is hired.

 - Book film travel and lodging in advance: Planning early so you would have more options, better rates, and shorter travel durations.
 You will also avoid expediting fees for passports, visas or carnets.
 You will have additional time to meet vaccination requirements for talent and crew and gather travel details from cast and crew.